Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs

 Second compliance period

-The second compliance period began on January 1, 2015 and ended on December 31, 2017.
-During that period, many business operators in Québec that distribute fuel or import it for their own consumption (e.g., gasoline, diesel fuel, propane, natural gas and fuel oil, with some exceptions) joined the number of companies subject to the cap-and-trade system.
+The second compliance period began on January 1st, 2015 and ended on December 31, 2017.
+During that period, many business operators in Québec that distribute fuel or import it for their own consumption (e.g., gasoline, diesel fuel, propane, natural gas and fuel oil, with some exceptions) joined the number of companies subject to the Cap-and-Trade System.

-Emitters subject to the cap-and-trade system during that compliance period had until November 1, 2018 to remit to the government the number of emission allowances corresponding to their declared and verified emissions for the years 2015, 2016 and 2017.
+Emitters subject to the Cap-and-Trade System during that compliance period had until November 1st, 2018 to remit the emission allowances required for the years 2015, 2016 and 2017.
 All regulated emitters surrendered the necessary allowances to cover their greenhouse gas emissions.

 See Report on the 2015-2017 Compliance Period of the Québec Cap-and-Trade System (Excel, 263 KB) - Updated May 22, 2023